tomatoesong/TemperatureLogger/README.md

 ### Assumptions
 * I am assuming that there is only one 24FC256 attached to the device.
 Even though it is possible to implement up to 8 devices on the same line using the address pins, due to the limited time I chose to assume one device.
 * The data will be retrieved more often than every 28.4 days as the data will overwrite the oldest data when it reaches the max capacity of the EEPROM.
-* We are assuming that all accesses are happening exactly aligned with the pages.
+* All accesses are happening exactly aligned with the pages.
 For the data logging usage all data written are 8 bytes which perfectly fits into the EEPROM without spanning across multiple pages.
 A write across multiple pages could be implemented by calculating the page address of the write location and verify if the complete write would span across to another page and split the data into multiple sets to be written in pages.
 * We assume the user is aware of their i2c buffer limitation for their platform and writes and reads only within that limit.
 * The user always provides enough memory space for readBytes and the correct size matching or less than the buffer size for writeBytes.
+### Limitations
+* The writeBytes function writes in pages which are put in a buffer in the 24FC256 and written to memory later.
+This may take up to 5 ms which limits how often you can write to the EEPROM.
+* The data will be retrieved more often than every 28.4 days as the data will overwrite the oldest data when it reaches the max capacity of the EEPROM

 ---
 ## TMP100